Historic Hotels Worldwide member hotels are perfect locations for graduations, reunions, engagement parties, birthdays, or other milestone events.

-Displaying stunning architecture from the 17th century, Hamshire Hotel - sGravenhof Zutphen is a magnificent hotel amid the winding street and alleys of old Zutphen and its beautiful historic attractions, popularly explored by bicycle.
-With 17th and 18th century paintings proudly displayed throughout, Hamshire Hotel - sGravenhof Zutphen is equally brilliant inside and out and remains a premier choice for distinguished service, luxury accommodations, and exquisite dining.
+Displaying stunning architecture from the 17th century, Hampshire Hotel - sGravenhof Zutphen is a magnificent hotel amid the winding street and alleys of old Zutphen and its beautiful historic attractions, popularly explored by bicycle.
+With 17th and 18th century paintings proudly displayed throughout, Hampshire Hotel - sGravenhof Zutphen is equally brilliant inside and out and remains a premier choice for distinguished service, luxury accommodations, and exquisite dining.

 Historian David Cohn once wrote, “The Mississippi Delta begins in the lobby of The Peabody Hotel… If you stand near its fountain in the middle of the lobby… ultimately you will see everybody who is anybody in the Delta…” Truly, in the minds of many, The Peabody is Memphis.